DadeMurphyZC/Udacity-Feed-Reader-Jasmine-Test-Project/README.md

 -------------------------
 This is my submission for the *Udacity Front-End Web Developer Nanodegree: **Feed Reader Testing Project***.

-You can view my finished project by following this link: https://dademurphyzc.github.io/Udacity-Feed-Reader-Jasmine-Test-Project/
+You can view my finished project by following this link: <br>
+https://dademurphyzc.github.io/Udacity-Feed-Reader-Jasmine-Test-Project/

 Here is a description of the project objectives: